 - Property taxes and insurance.
 With beach properties, you have to be especially cognizant of property taxes and insurance.
 If you’re on the East Coast or Gulf Coast, you’ll probably be required to obtain hurricane insurance.
 This can significantly increase your expenses and change your ROI equations.

-- How close is the property to your primary residence?
+- Property location.
+How close is the property to your primary residence?
 It’s always a smart idea to be within driving distance of any rental property you own.
 This gives you the option to stop by when necessary.

 This isn’t an exhaustive list, but it’ll at least provide you with a good starting point.
 Carefully consider each of these factors and use the information you have to make the smartest possible decision.